Alopex6414/Cerasus/README.md

      * #### *`DirectGraphics2D` class is mainly about the rendering of 2D graphics, which needs to fill the vertex buffer and index buffer of 2D graphics.
 Relative to 3D rendering, it is easy to do complex matrix transformations due to their unique vertex format.
 After setting the rendering mode, you can finally render the output to the device.*
      * #### *`DirectInput` class is primarily used for interactive input devices such as keyboards, mice, and joysticks.
 Provides the ability to interact with the driver layer, including initialization, detection, feedback, and processing.*
      * #### *`DirectSound` class is mainly used for game music effects, and supports Wav and PCM file decoding.
 Provides the ability to interact with the driver layer, including initialization, detection, feedback, and processing.*
+     * #### *`DirectShow` class is mainly used for game animation music playback.
+The number of decoders supported by itself is not much.
+The common COM interface is provided, and the corresponding decoding program needs to be written for the development file.*
     &nbsp;
   * ### CerasusClass
     &nbsp;